 Does the research give you a sense of whether it’s difficult for teens to make close friends?

 FARIS: Absolutely.
 We don’t see incredible rates of reciprocity in our study.
 One kid names another kid as his best friend and does not get a nomination back.
 There are fundamental problems with friendships in adolescence, possibly driven by the social climbing culture.

 Eighty percent of bully incidents are never reported to adults.
 Why is that?

-Most kids don’t feel comfortable talking to adults, even their parents, about bullying.
-They know adults can’t ?x the situation and may make it worse.
+FARIS: Most kids don’t feel comfortable talking to adults, even their parents, about bullying.
+They know adults can’t fix the situation and may make it worse.
 It’s different if your kid is getting beaten up.
 Under those circumstances, adults can take action.
-But being excluded or the target of gossip — in those situations it’s very dif?cult for adults to intervene in any meaningful way.
+But being excluded or the target of gossip—in those situations it’s very difficult for adults to intervene in any meaningful way.

 How does being bullied impact a teenager?

 FARIS: There are some kids who have the inner resources to shrug it off and other kids who can’t.
 In one tragic case, a single incident of spreading a rumor via text led to a boy’s suicide.
 So the severity of the impact is complicated, and depends on many factors including the characteristics of the victim.